agstephens/RL-mkdocs/docs/unit2/lesson5/lesson5.md

 2. Control problems
 For These problems we will design Value Iteration methods which utilise the idea of Generalised Policy Iteration.
 They attempt to find the best policy, via estimating an action-value function for a current policy then moving to a better and improved policy by choosing a greedy action often.

-## Basics Dynamic Programming

-<iframe src="https://leeds365-my.sharepoint.com/personal/scsaalt_leeds_ac_uk/_layouts/15/embed.aspx?UniqueId=55e740c0-8e7f-4735-b5cd-3a8911e9fc16&embed=%7B%22ust%22%3Atrue%2C%22hv%22%3A%22CopyEmbedCode%22%7D&referrer=StreamWebApp&referrerScenario=EmbedDialog.Create"  width="470" height="200" frameborder="0" scrolling="no" allowfullscreen title="8.
-Dynamic Programming 1.mkv"></iframe>

-<iframe src="https://leeds365-my.sharepoint.com/personal/scsaalt_leeds_ac_uk/_layouts/15/embed.aspx?UniqueId=da8f61f0-2c2d-4ec2-9ac1-ef73d31de388&embed=%7B%22ust%22%3Atrue%2C%22hv%22%3A%22CopyEmbedCode%22%7D&referrer=StreamWebApp&referrerScenario=EmbedDialog.Create"  width="470" height="200"frameborder="0" scrolling="no" allowfullscreen title="8.
-Dynamic Programming 2.mkv"></iframe>

-## Policy Evaluation and Value Iteration

-<iframe src="https://leeds365-my.sharepoint.com/personal/scsaalt_leeds_ac_uk/_layouts/15/embed.aspx?UniqueId=7523c957-a9cb-4e87-b55c-1c449702ba9c&embed=%7B%22ust%22%3Atrue%2C%22hv%22%3A%22CopyEmbedCode%22%7D&referrer=StreamWebApp&referrerScenario=EmbedDialog.Create"  width="470" height="200" frameborder="0" scrolling="no" allowfullscreen title="9. policy evaluation.mkv"></iframe>

-<iframe src="https://leeds365-my.sharepoint.com/personal/scsaalt_leeds_ac_uk/_layouts/15/embed.aspx?UniqueId=7523c957-a9cb-4e87-b55c-1c449702ba9c&embed=%7B%22ust%22%3Atrue%2C%22hv%22%3A%22CopyEmbedCode%22%7D&referrer=StreamWebApp&referrerScenario=EmbedDialog.Create"  width="470" height="200" frameborder="0" scrolling="no" allowfullscreen title="9. policy evaluation.mkv"></iframe>

 ## Inducing the dynamics by interacting with the environment

-We cover obtaining the dynamics from an actual environment.
+We cover obtaining the dynamics from an actual environment in the practicals.
 We will use mainly the random walk environment and the grid world environment and generate their dynamics.
 These are deterministic simple environments.
 Nevertheless, they are very useful to demonstrate the ideas of RL.

 Note that when we move to the real world the dynamics become much more complex and building or obtaining the dynamic becomes impractical in most cases.
 Therefore, towards that end instead of dealing directly with the environment's dynamics, we will see later how we can substitute this requirement by having to *interact* with the environment to gain *experience* which will help us *infer* a good *estimate* of the *expected* value function (discounted sum of rewards) which in turn will help us to *infer* a close to *optimal policy* for the task in hand.